-Newly admitted graduate students will receive a "priority task" in My ASU directing them to complete an online module on academic integrity.
+Newly admitted graduate students will receive a "priority task" in My ASU directing them to complete an online module on academic integrity, which all newly admitted graduate students are expected to complete within their first semester of coursework.
 The module consists of a PowerPoint that outlines academic integrity, and students must take a quiz and pass with an 80% or higher.